-Tooth decay , called dental caries, is caused by bacteria eating away the outer protective layer (enamel) of a tooth.
-Help prevent tooth decay in young children by adopting the following healthy habits:
+Tooth decay and cavities are caused by bacteria eating away the outer protective layer (enamel) of a tooth.
+Help prevent tooth decay in young children by adopting these healthy habits.

 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
-If your child needs extra fluoride, your dentist may recommend a supplement or a gel or varnish that he or she would apply to your child's teeth.
-Use supplements only as directed.
-And keep them out of reach of your child.
+If your child needs extra fluoride, your dentist may recommend a fluoride supplement.
+Or the dentist may apply fluoride to your child's teeth.
+Keep fluoride supplements out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.

 Author: Healthwise Staff

 Martin J. Gabica MD - Family Medicine

 Steven K. Patterson BS, DDS, MPH - Dentistry